“You start as a phony and become real.”

 I am surprised that everything usually falls into place, sometimes after a few glasses of wine.

-The blog would allow me to see a progression in my work and hopefully, my readers would follow and perhaps even be inspired to try something creative of their own, another aspect I find very rewarding about blogging.
+The blog would allow me to see a progression in my work.
+Hopefully, my readers would follow and perhaps even be inspired to try something creative of their own.

 Finally, my tech-savvy friend generously gave me lots of excellent advice, first and foremost, to just dive in and start the blog and accept that there would be some tweaking from time to time. (thanks Kris!)